tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_api_reference_activity.md

 ## Next steps

-Now that you've had your head buried in API reference documentation, it's time to dive into testing a bit more.
+Now that you've had your head buried in API reference documentation, it's time to dive into testing.
 As you work with API endpoints and other code, you'll need to test these endpoints yourself, both to gather and verify the information in your documentation.
 Testing isn't always straightforward, so I devote an entire section to this topic.
 Continue to [Overview to testing your docs](testingdocs_overview.html).

 {% include random_ad2.html %}